mesonbuild/meson/docs/markdown/Cross-compilation.md

 Let's next look at the most common cross-compilation setup.
 Let's suppose you are on a 64 bit OSX machine and you are cross compiling a binary that will run on a 32 bit ARM Linux board.
-In this case your *build machine* is 64 bit OSX and both your *host* and *target machines* are 32 bit ARM Linux.
+In this case your *build machine* is 64 bit OSX, your *host machine* is 32 bit ARM Linux and your *target machine* is irrelevant (but defaults to the same value as the *host machine*).
 This should be quite understandable as well.

-It gets a bit trickier when we think about how the cross compiler was generated.
-It was built and it runs on a specific platform but the output it generates is for a different platform.
-In this case *build* and *host machines* are the same, but *target machine* is different.
+The usual mistake in this case is to call the OSX system the *host* and the ARM Linux board the *target*.
+That's because these were their actual names when the cross-compiler itself was compiled!
+Let's assume the cross-compiler was created on OSX too.
+When that happened the *build* and *host machines* were the same OSX and different from the ARM Linux *target machine*.

+In a nutshell, the typical mistake assumes that the terms *build*, *host* and *target* refer to some fixed positions whereas they're actually relative to where the current compiler is running.
+Think of *host* as a *child* of the current compiler and *target* as an optional *grand-child*.
+Compilers don't change their terminology when they're creating another compiler, that would at the very least make their user interface much more complex.

 The most complicated case is when you cross-compile a cross compiler.
 As an example you can, on a Linux machine, generate a cross